bendiogene/ConflictAwareLLM/README.md

-├── dataset               # Datasets used for the experiments ├── EasyEdit_append       # Addition to the EasyEdit package in order to evaluate MEMIT and ROME ├── example_bash_scripts  # Some sample bash scripts to automate experiments ├── experiments           # Placeholder for experiment results and updated models ├── experiments_scripts   # Contains scripts for each experiment ├── models                # Pre-trained models used for the experiments (to be downloaded) ├── results               # Folder for saving experiment results ├── useful_scripts        # Some useful scripts
+├── dataset               # Datasets used for the experiments ├── EasyEdit_append       # Addition to the EasyEdit package in order to evaluate MEMIT and ROME ├── example_bash_scripts  # Some sample bash scripts to automate experiments ├── experiments           # Placeholder for all experiment results and updated models ├── experiments_scripts   # Contains scripts for each experiment ├── models                # Pre-trained models used for the experiments (to be downloaded) ├── results               # Folder for selected experiment results (e.g. used for plots) ├── useful_scripts        # Some useful scripts
 └── utils                 # Utility functions used in the experiments
 ```